paulmrobinsonsolutions/udemy_docker_jenkins/README.md

 # udemy-jenkins
-Project developed from Udemy training course around Jenkins and Docker set up on an Oracle VirtualBox for development.
+From the Udemy course "Jenkins, From Zero To Hero: Become a DevOps Jenkins Master" this project was developed from this in depth cours.
+The main technologies utilized were Docker, Jenkins and Ansible all built on an Oracle VirtualBox.